seekinginfiniteloop/PlainLicense/docs/en/licenses/en_PlainUnlicense.md

 ## Interpretation

 If you are legally interpreting this dedication and are unclear on any part, you should interpret it in a way that makes the library as free as possible.
-You may also consult the [Unlicense](https://unlicense.org/) website, which this dedication is wholly based on.
+You may also consult the official [Unlicense](https://unlicense.org/UNLICENSE), which this dedication is wholly based on.